alexfernandez/alexfernandez.github.io/2023/climate-change-screens.md

 Let's now go for the most egregious of the ideas presented here, and also the most entertaining.
 How about sending a giant shade to the sky between the Earth and the Sun?
-This might seem like a little kid's idea of how to cool the Earth.
+This might seem like a little kid's idea of how to cool the Earth;
-But real astronomers and physicists have entertained the idea.
+but real astronomers and physicists have entertained the idea.

 ![Screens between the Sun and the Earth to keep us cool.
 Source: the author.](pics/climate-change-screens.png "A number of small screens would sit between the Sun and the Earth, giving us shade.
 They would block a proportion of the sunlight coming to us.")